ValkyRiver/upgrademod/README.md

 • Vouchers and Tags

-• Blinds: all blinds except for The Ox
+• Blinds: all blinds except for The Hook

 • Custom items used for upgrading elements from the game during a run